klavinslab/aquaverse/docs/protocol_developer/show.md

 responses.timestamp #=> <current time in seconds since 1970>
 ```

 Another convenient way to collect information relating to each `Operation` in an `OperationList` is to accept technician responses through a input `Table` on the `OperationsList`.
-See the <a href="#" onclick="easy_select('Protocols', 'Building Tables')">Table Documentation</a>Table Documentation</a> on getting User for more details.
+See the <a href="#" onclick="select('Protocols', 'Building Tables')">Table Documentation</a>Table Documentation</a> on getting User for more details.